william-liebenberg/AspiringHeroes/readme.md

 # .NET Aspire

-.NET Aspire is based on a previous experiment from Microsoft called `Project Tye` which was release around 2018.
+.NET Aspire is based on a previous experiment from Microsoft called [`Project Tye`](https://devblogs.microsoft.com/dotnet/introducing-project-tye/) which was release around May 2020.

 The goal of .NET Aspire is to improve the local development experience for Distributed Applications (aka microservices).
 In a nutshell, .NET Aspire helps to improve: